franmiyo/FranPokemonGame/README.md

 Developing a Pokemon game in my free time, a web where you can guest pokemons, feel free to contribut or contact me with any suggestion =)

-try the gma ein this link, I hope you like it !
+try the game in this link, I hope you like it !

 https://miyopokemongame.netlify.app/